anthonyyoo24/boxAndcask/README.md

 ## Usage Notes

 - To use the checkout process, you must have a sandbox/test Paypal account.
 If you don't have one, create a Paypal account then log in to the Paypal developers console where they automatically generate sandbox/test accounts for you with a provided username and password.
 - Write access (creating, editing, and deleting products) is currently restricted from public use.
-If you would like access, please contact me and provide the email associated with your Google account.

 ## Technologies